mavinii/BankingApplication/README.md

 # Banking Application
-OOP - BSC20921 - Semester 1 - Dorset College.
+1. OOP - BSC20921 - Semester 1 - Dorset College.
-22931 - Marcos Oliveira.
+2. 22931 - Marcos Oliveira.

-# Logging In
+# Completed
-1. An opening menu should ask if you are a Bank Employee or a Customer.
-2. To successfully login as a bank employee you must type in the pin 'A1234'
-3. To successfully login as a customer, you must enter your first name, last name, account number and pin.
+1. All the necessary class so far
+2. A Drive class that push all the code
+3. A menu for both, Bank Employee and Customer with Pin and Password
+4.	?

-# Bank Employee View
+# Doing
 1. As a bank employee you can create and delete customers.
-2. Each new customer gets a savings account and a current account.
-3. You can only delete customers who have zero balances.
-4. You can create transactions (lodge, deposit) for each customer.
-You should be able to add and withdraw for a specified account.
-5. To create a customer account you need first name, last name and email.
-6. You should be able to show a complete list of customers including their balances in savings and current account.
-7. There should be a menu item allowing you to list customers, their account numbers.

-# Customer View
+# To do list
 1. To login, a customer must enter their name, account code AND a pin number for their account

-2. A customer can retrieve the transaction history for their specified account.
-3. They can add and subtract money to either their savings account or current account.
-4. They cannot have negative balances
+# Could not do
+1.

+# Challenge
+1.